Decentralized Orchestration Architecture for Fluid Computing: A Secure Distributed AI Use Case: Use Case of Security Enhancement in Multi-Domain Decentralized Federated Learning

 \textbf{Per-round DFL workflow:} DFL workflow is carried out over synchronous rounds $t = 1,\dots,T$.
 At each round $t$, every node $i$ performs local training on its private data to update its local model (training step).
 Then, it exchanges the model parameters update with its neighbors (sharing step).
 Finally, node $i$ aggregates the set of received updates together with its local model using a pre-defined aggregation rule to obtain its next-round local model.

 \textbf{Threat model:} We assume a subset $\mathcal{M} \subset \mathcal{V}$ of malicious nodes that can behave arbitrarily in the DFL protocol, attempting to degrade convergence or bias the collaboratively learned model.
-We assume that malicious nodes follows rigorously the previous DFL workflow (i.e., train the local model, share update among its neighbors and aggregate received updates following the aggregation rule) but they can manipulate the shared model update (e.g., through model/data poisoning updates).
+We assume that malicious nodes follow rigorously the previous DFL workflow (i.e., train the local model, share update with their neighbors and aggregate received updates following the aggregation rule) but they can manipulate the shared model update (e.g., through model/data poisoning updates).

 \textbf{Alert generation:} we assume that the aggregation rule enables nodes to identify which neighbor updates are trustworthy or potentially malicious/biased.
 This idea is related to Byzantine-robust aggregation rules that employ filtering techniques, or proposals like~\cite{cajaraville2025byzantine} that use different strategies to weigh the trustworthiness of received updates.
 Therefore, at round $t$, node $i$ produces a lightweight alert signal, denoted by $w_{ij}^{(t)} \in [0,1]$, about each received update from neighbor $j \in \mathcal{N}_i^{(t)}$.
 This signal represents node $i$'s assessment of model update from neighbor $j$ at round $t$.
 Thus, each node produces an alert vector $( w_{ij}^{(t)})_{j \in \mathcal{N}_i^{(t)}}$ once per round after the aggregation step.